 The project is also pretty young, so the library is not as big as the one of Envato or Creative Market, and if you search for a monstrous number of items, it’s not about that.
 But if you want to discover one outstanding item after another, Pixelbuddha Plus is the best option — and, I hope, it will always be.

 What hits the eye first is the price and the name of great Chris Spooner, who’s an outstanding design blogger — let’s act honestly and admit this thing.
 I personally follow his Youtube channel for great design tutorials, and I absolutely love them.
 And when I found out he had a membership, I signed up immediately — besides, the price is not so high!
-However, the library you pay for may not be exactly what you expect to get: there are quite a lot of stock items.
-And yet you can discover some nice brushes from The Artifex Forge or some vibrant graphics from Lisa Glanz, other categories (like vectors or icons) seem pretty poor.
+However, the library delivers quite a lot of stock items.
+And yet you can discover some nice brushes from The Artifex Forge or some vibrant graphics from Lisa Glanz, other categories (like vectors or icons) aren’t so rich.
 Of course, it’s up to you to decide, but I believe Spooner’s membership loses to Spooner’s blog, which remains a source to follow at all times.

 These are awesome and irreplaceable if you need mockups all the time (you already know how important it is to showcase your works, and mockups are the most essential tool for that).
 I do hope that the guys from Pixeden are reading it, ’cause the product range they deliver is always composed of must-have items: text effects, icons, templates, but, again, they emphasize mockups, and I’m sure the Pixeden subscribers are ALL there for the mockups.
 The posts are regular, the items are always of nice quality, the pricing is rejoicing.
 Just give them a click, and you’ll see what I mean!